Robert-Marshall01/GreyThink/01-Python/green_linux/powerapp/gtk/README.md

+This was made and tested in Ubuntu 24.04 LTS

 PowerApp GNOME/GTK Prototype

 **Status:** Prototype / Proof‑of‑Concept — intended as a forkable starter for experimentation and development.
 We used AI-assisted tooling to accelerate prototyping; core application flows are covered by tests and key paths have human review where practical.
 There are documented limitations and targeted TODOs (see **Known issues**); contributions, reviews, and test improvements are welcome.